 In some sense, the Xinjiang capital of Urumqi feels very much like other second tier cities in China: It’s not as polished and fast-paced as Beijing or Shanghai, and the ubiquitous posters praising national solidarity do so with a bluntness that has gone out of fashion elsewhere.

 When I arrived to its warm breezy greenness in September, it reminded me a little of Kunming.
-Autumn blends into a long crisp fairytale winter with snow from October to April, which was spent gorging on an ample variety of Uyghur and non-Uyghur dishes, nuts, fruits and dairy products.
+Autumn blended into a long crisp fairytale winter with snow from October to April, which was spent gorging on an ample variety of Uyghur and non-Uyghur dishes, nuts, fruits and dairy products.
 Despite how heavily meat features in Uyghur cuisine, fellow vegetarians are in for a treat.
 For Muslim students, the easy availability of halal food sets Urumqi apart from other destinations.

-Moving around Urumqi, I often found myself being mistaken as Uyghur or some other minority group.
+Moving around Urumqi, I often found myself being mistaken as Uyghur or belonging to some other minority group.
 On the bus, I rarely drew attention, and in supermarkets, I was invariably addressed in Uyghur or Chinese.
 My assertion that I didn’t know Uyghur was often met with blank incredulity.
 This was an interesting and somehow liberating experience.

 As a white woman, I am used to conspicuous foreigner status in Chinese society.
 Limited visibility opened up different ways of exploring my role in this new environment.
 The only people I was regularly compared to were Josh Summers of Far West China fame and Elise Anderson, an American doctoral student who has appeared on the TV show The Voice of The Silk Road (I didn’t measure up!).